kurianbenoy/kurianbenoy-website/_posts/2020-08-09-Mindmaster.md

 ```
 State of AI in chess:
-- Gary Kasprov moment when IBM computer beat him was not key
+- Gary Kasprov moment when IBM computer beat him was not a  key advancement
 - More opportunities to learn and get itself used
 - Understand the potential moves, like vishy did in 2007 chess tournament
 - Adapting to change